Weekly Market Insights – Monday, November 18, 2024

 Please Note: If you are a CAM or CWP client, please remember to contact us, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services, or if you would like to impose, add, or to modify any reasonable restrictions to our investment advisory services.
 CAM and CWP shall continue to rely on the accuracy of the information that you have provided.
 Please Note: If you are a CAM or CWP client, strong>please advise us if you have not been receiving account statements (at least quarterly) from the account custodian.

-The S&P 500 Index rose 1.58%, while the Nasdaq Composite picked up 3.24%.
-The Dow Jones Industrial Average, which has lagged most of the year, slid 0.54%.
-The MSCI EAFE Index, which tracks developed overseas stock markets, fell 1.44% for the week through Thursday’s close.1
+The S&P 500 Index gained 1.3%, while the Nasdaq Composite rose 1.4%.
+The Dow Jones Industrial Average moved ahead by 1.6%.
+The MSCI EAFE Index, which tracks developed overseas stock markets, inched up 0.4%.1,2

 This Week: Key Economic Data